baptisteruiz/SPARTA/README.md

                     └── Same outputs as 'All iterations', but only for the level of selection that gives the best classification performances for the functional and taxonomic profiles
 ```
 ### Other outputs:
-    - EsMeCaTa_outputs: outputs of the EsMeCaTa pipeline, only the results of the 'annotation' step are kept for storage efficiency.
-These outputs can be re-used from one application of the pipeline to a dataset to another.
 	- data: enzyme and GO OBO databases, for reference.
 Only downloaded once.

+## REPRODUCTION OF THE ARTICLE RESULTS:

+In order to reproduce the results presented in the SPARTA article, the user may run the following commands, using the files given in the Inputs directory

+### EsMeCaTa:

+Using the files included in each 'dataset' directory in the 'esmecata_test' folder, as well as the associated 'annotation_reference' folders for an exact match of the EsMeCaTa outputs :

+`sparta esmecata -p abundance_dataset.txt -t tf_igm --esmecata-results local/path/to/annotation_reference -o output_folder_esmecata`

+### Classification:

+Using the contents of each 'dataset' directory in the 'classification_test' folder:

+`sparta classification -fp dataset/dataset_functional_profile.csv -l dataset/dataset_label.csv -ta dataset/dataset_esmecata.tsv -fo dataset/dataset_annotation.tsv -tp dataset/dataset_taxonomic_profile.tsv --reference_test_sets dataset/dataset_test_sets.csv -o output_folder_classification`

 ## STEPS OF THE PIPELINE: